Go Fund Me

 Please Donate to Help our voluntary local committee to keep this Project going.
 Thank You

-The John McGahern Barracks is opened by Appointment only.
+The John McGahern Barracks is closed for tours until March 2025.

 For Bookings : info@mcgahernbarracks.ie 087 9588734